ltex-plus/ltex-plus/pages/settings.md

 <!-- ltex-client-specific-begin -->

-If set to `true`, an item about the status of LTeX is shown permanently in the status bar.
+If set to `true`, an item about the status of LTeX+ is shown permanently in the status bar.

 <!-- ltex-client-specific-end -->